DIG-Kaust/MLgeoscience/docs/lectures/01_intro.md

   samples from such distribution.
 We will get into the mathematical details of these families of models in the second part of our course.

-- **Semi-supervised Learning**: it lies in between the other other learning paradigms as it learns from some examples that include a target and some that do not.
+- **Semi-supervised Learning**: it lies in between the other learning paradigms as it learns from some examples that include a target and some that do not.

 Input data can also come in 2 different types: